 • Impact on Duties: The military carefully considers whether the condition will affect your ability to handle stress, deploy, and perform duties in potentially high-stakes situations.
 Consider this when deciding which branch of the military you want to join and what role(s) you are interested in.

-• Stability: Assessing your stability is important—whether you manage your mental health successfully without medication or therapy that might not be available during deployment to remote places.
+• Stability: Assessing your stability is essential, whether you manage your mental health successfully without medication or therapy that might not be available during deployment to remote places.

 4. Supporting Documentation: